Breakdown of the static dielectric screening approximation of Coulomb interactions in atomically thin semiconductors

 To further corroborate our findings, we inspect the optical response of WSe$_{2}$ via gate-dependent PL spectroscopy, and extract the energy of X$^{0}$ at charge neutrality.
 Figures \ref{fig:gated}d-f show the gate-dependent PL spectra of the hBN, TiO$_{2}$, and SrTiO$_{3}$ samples.
 In the hBN sample (Fig. \ref{fig:gated}d), the energy of X$^{0}$ is $1.731$ eV, accompanied by a linewidth below $2$ meV, consistent with the highest quality samples reported in the literature \cite{barbone_charge-tuneable_2018, he_valley_2020, liu_magnetophotoluminescence_2019, liu_exciton-polaron_2021}, and blueshifts due to charge doping by up to $5$ meV before disappearing (Supplementary Fig. $3$).
 The excited states $2s$, $3s$, $4s$, and $(2s)^{+}$ are well-resolved in the PL spectra (Supplementary Fig. $4$), further testifying to the high sample quality \cite{liu_magnetophotoluminescence_2019,liu_exciton-polaron_2021}.
-In the TiO$_{2}$ sample (Fig. \ref{fig:gated}e), X$^{0}$ has a linewidth of less than $5$ meV and appears at $1.743$ eV, blueshifted by $\sim12$ meV compared to that in the hBN sample, which is consistent with the reflection contrast measurements.
-In the SrTiO$_{3}$ sample (Fig. \ref{fig:gated}f), X$^{0}$ has a linewidth of $\sim6$ meV and arises at $1.764$ eV, blueshifted by $\sim33$ meV compared to that in the hBN sample, once again in agreement with the reflection contrast data.
+In the TiO$_{2}$ sample (Fig. \ref{fig:gated}e), X$^{0}$ has a linewidth of less than $5$ meV and appears at $1.743$ eV, blueshifted by $\sim12$ meV compared to that in the hBN sample.
+In the SrTiO$_{3}$ sample (Fig. \ref{fig:gated}f), X$^{0}$ has a linewidth of $\sim6$ meV and arises at $1.764$ eV, blueshifted by $\sim33$ meV compared to that in the hBN sample.
+Overall, PL measurements are in good agreement with the reflection contrast data.

 To exclude any contribution to the exciton energy shifts from uncontrolled strain fields \cite{aslan_strain_2018} or other spatially dependent effects, we study the X$^{0}$ energy distribution over large areas on multiple samples for each dielectric configuration (Supplementary Fig. $5$).
-We observe a narrow distribution below $3$ meV, reflecting the high homogeneity of the samples.
+We observe a narrow distribution below $3$ meV, reflecting the high homogeneity of the samples and the repeatability of the observations.

-Having excluded these potential sources of blueshift, we conclude that X$^{0}$ blueshifts with an increasing static dielectric constant of the environment.
-This implies that the corresponding reduction in the exciton binding energy must be greater than the BGR.
-Hence, the static approximation of Coulomb interactions is not sufficient to describe dielectric screening in atomically thin semiconductors.